endian-dev/Shokken-Issues/README.md

 ## ℹ️ What is Shokken?

-Shokken is a buzzer/pager system replacement for busy boutique restaurants.
-It allows hosts to enter guests in virtual waitlists and notify them by Email/SMS when they are ready to be seated.
+Shokken is a simple waitlist management tool.
+It allows hosts to enter guests in virtual waitlists and notify them by Email when they are ready to be serviced.
+It can be used by all establishments that are first-come first-serve such as restaurants, barber shops, dentist office, etc.

 It works on your existing phone or tablet and takes minutes to set up.